cldr-steven-matison/Streams-Processing-Hands-on-Lab/README.md

 This section is only to be completed by the HOL Lead SE

-In CDP DEMOS Public Cloud, Fraud Demo has 4 datahubs below which you can refernce to copy assets, resources, compare configs, etc.   You should know this demo well before completing this HOL setup.
+In CDP DEMOS Public Cloud, Fraud Demo has 4 datahubs below which you can reference to copy assets, resources, compare configs, etc.   You should know this demo well before completing this HOL setup.

 In the go01-demo-aws environment: